latsouckfaye/faye-paul.github.io/_pages/about.md

 ## Summary

+Hi👋

-- 👨🏻‍💻 I am a Data Engineer / Analyst.
+- I am Paul, a Data Engineer / Analyst.

 - 🔭 Passionate by Data wrangling and web development, I enjoy programming and automating routine tasks on web interfaces.

-Last 03 years, I have worked on spatial analysis of seafloor data and built predictive models for geomorphological maps.
+- 👨🏻‍💻 Last three years, I have worked on spatial analysis of seafloor data.
+I built Machine Learning based tools to automate seafloor geomorphologic mapping

 - ❤️  I also like to draw, write short narrative texts/poems, read, go for a run, travel to meet people and discover new places.